Skip to content

 velero restore create --from-backup all-ns-backup # Restore all cluster backups (will not overwrite existing services)

-velero restore create --from-backup all-ns-backup --include-namespaces default,nginx-example # Restore only default and nginx-example namespaces
+velero restore create --from-backup all-ns-backup --include-namespaces default,nginx-example # Restore only default nginx-example namespaces

-Velero can restore resources to a different namespace from their backup source.
-Use the `--namespace-mappings` flag for this.
+Velero can restore resources into a different namespace than their original backup source.
+Use the --namespace-mappings flag for this.

 velero restore create RESTORE_NAME --from-backup BACKUP_NAME --namespace-mappings old-ns-1:new-ns-1,old-ns-2:new-ns-2